ETO Logo

 stage_idtext (ID)For inputs of type process only, indicates the ID of the production stage in which the process takes place.
 Connects to the stages table.

 descriptiontextA short narrative summary of the input and its significance.
-All summaries are adapted from the CSET report The Semiconductor Supply Chain: Assessing National Competitiveness.
+Written by CSET researchers.
+Many summaries are adapted from the CSET report The Semiconductor Supply Chain: Assessing National Competitiveness.

 providers